ioancristea/viewport_checker/README.md

 # viewport_checker

-A library who check if element from page is in viewport.
+A library for Dart who check if elements from page are in viewport.

 ## Simple Usage
 ```dart